 Berlin ice cream producer Tanne B has been producing its own ice cream at Lausitzer Platz in Kreuzberg since 2004.
 The manufacturers attach importance to fresh and high-quality ingredients.
 In addition to the classics chocolate, vanilla and strawberry, you will also discover special types of ice cream time and again.
 What I particularly like is that the ice cream shop also takes care of the environment, be it with green electricity, less plastic waste or discounts for everyone who brings their own cup and does not use the to-go cups.

-Where: Eisenbahnstraße 48 am Lausitzer Platz, Kreuzberg, U1/U3 Görlitzer Bahnhof, and close to Marheineke Markthale and in Charlottenburg
+Where: Eisenbahnstraße 48 at Lausitzer Platz, Kreuzberg, U1/U3 Görlitzer Bahnhof, but also at Marheineke Markthale in Kreuzberg and at Kantstraße 17a in Charlottenburg

 Tip 7: Sweet2Go